MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/change-the-phone-numbers-on-your-audio-conferencing-bridge.md

  > [!IMPORTANT]
  >You can also change the default toll or toll-free number of users in the Skype for Business admin center.
 However, this won't automatically reschedule their meetings.

- For additional information, see [Set the phone numbers included on invites](set-the-phone-numbers-included-on-invites.md).
+ For additional information, see [Set the phone numbers included on invites in Microsoft Teams](set-the-phone-numbers-included-on-invites-in-teams.md) or [Set the phone numbers included on invites in Skype for Business Online](/SkypeForBusiness/audio-conferencing-in-office-365/set-the-phone-numbers-included-on-invites).

   > [!NOTE]
   > Depending on the size of your organization, this could take some time to complete.